Skip to content ↓

 About

-Through studying Latin, students learn the grammar and vocabulary of a language which provides roots to Modern Languages, such as French and Spanish.
+Through studying Latin, pupils learn the grammar and vocabulary of a language which provides roots to Modern Languages, such as French and Spanish.
 They learn to recognise also the connections between Latin Vocabulary and English words, developing their literacy skills, and they develop an understanding of how grammar systems work.
-Latin is a very logical language, and students develop 'code-breaking' skills, which also aid their studies in a variety of subjects, from Maths and Computer Science to Music.
+Latin is a very logical language, and pupils develop 'code-breaking' skills, which also aid their studies in a variety of subjects, from Maths and Computer Science to Music.

-Rachel Fec - Teacher in Charge of Classics
+Mrs Rachel Fec - Head of Classics

 Latin

-In the Third Form, Latin is studied by those with previous experience of the language.
+In the 3rd Form, Latin is studied by those with previous experience of the language.
 We continue with the Cambridge Latin Course, introducing some of the key grammatical constructions required for GCSE, while also consolidating their core grammar.
 The stories this year focus on the town of Aquae Sulis, modern-day Bath.

-Latin GCSE is an option that achieves excellent grades at The Oratory, and is a GCSE subject that makes students stand out from the crowd in terms of demonstrating a real range of skills and intellectual acuity.
-Students learn to translate unseen Latin passages, and to answer comprehension and grammar questions.
+Latin GCSE is an option that achieves excellent grades at The Oratory, and is a GCSE subject that makes pupils stand out from the crowd in terms of demonstrating a real range of skills and intellectual acuity.
+Pupils learn to translate unseen Latin passages, and to answer comprehension and grammar questions.
 They also study set texts in Latin verse, usually extracts from Virgil’s Aeneid and original prose passages on aspects of Roman life.

-Latin A Level is a challenging and stimulating option, which really develops students in terms of their skill in language and logical approaches to unadapted unseen passages, alongside the development of sophisticated analysis of ancient prose and verse set texts.
+Latin A Level is a challenging and stimulating option, which really develops pupils in terms of their skill in language and logical approaches to unadapted unseen passages, alongside the development of sophisticated analysis of ancient prose and verse set texts.
 They are assessed on unseen translation and grammar analysis or prose composition, as well as the analysis, translation, and overall thematic interpretation of their prepared set material.
 Latin is extremely well looked upon by universities, and complements almost any other set of A Levels, especially the traditional academic disciplines, whether in the sciences or humanities.
-Students who have studied Latin at A Level at The Oratory in recent years have gone on to study Classics at some of the country’s top universities, including Cambridge.
+Pupils who have studied Latin at A Level at The Oratory in recent years have gone on to study Classics at some of the country’s top universities, including Cambridge.

 GCSE